 - Specify the Matching Pattern, Min/Max settings, Delete Digits, & Insert Digits fields based off of the unique settings in the phone system.
 Note that the Insert Digits field must match the SIP User Name entry of the MS-1.

 - Change the Address to modify setting to Origination.
+PLEASE NOTE: This field may need to be set to Both instead of Origination.

 - Repeat steps 8-9 for any additional conversion patterns that need to be put into place.